Learning of malware analysis. Solving 9-1 lab from the "OllyDbg" chapter. ("Practical Malware Analysis" book)

 Popular posts from this blog

 Learning of malware analysis.
-Basic static analysis labs from "Practical Malware Analysis" book
+Solving labs from the "Analyzing malicious Windows programs" chapter from the "Practical Malware Anlysis" book